Our Services

 How often do I need to update my arc flash study?

-NFPA 70E requires updates at least every 5 years, or whenever major electrical changes occur.
-If you’ve done renovations, replaced equipment, or adjusted breaker settings, it’s time for a new study.
+NFPA 70E requires reviews at least every 5 years, or whenever major electrical changes occur.
+If you’ve done renovations, replaced equipment, or adjusted breaker settings, it’s time to revalidate your study.

 Is having arc flash labels enough for NFPA 70E or OSHA compliance?

-No. Labels are just one piece of the puzzle.
-True compliance also requires up-to-date system documentation, PPE policies, documented work procedures, and proper employee training.
-Labels alone won’t protect your team or your business.
+No. Labels are just one piece of the puzzle and they are not always required.
+True compliance also requires up-to-date system documentation, personal protective equipment policies, documented work procedures, and proper employee training.
+Labels alone won't protect your team or your business.
+You need an actual written electrical risk assessment for your facility.

 Do I need one label or multiple labels per piece of equipment?